anelguel/designing-data-intensive-apps/Chapter2.md

 * Better search - e.g., a search for philanthropists in the state of Washington can match this profile, because the list of regions can encode the fact that Seattle is on Washington (which is not apparent from the string "Greater Seattle Area")

 **Are Document Databases Repeating History?**
+Various solutions were proposed to solve the limitations of the hierarchical model where joins aren't supported.

 *The network model*